 It’s important to note that the Nikon 35mm f/1.8G lens is a walk-around lens, which means it’s only intended for still photographs.

 This means that the Nikon 35mm f/1.8G lens is a great lens to have in your bag for any photoshoot.

-This lens is also good for landscape photography because it’s an all-around lens with a wide focal length and a low-dispersion lens.
+This lens is also suitable for landscape photography because it has a wide focal length and a low-dispersion lens.

-Because of the crop factor, you can use it for both DX and FX, so it’s a good investment.
+Because of the crop factor, you can use it for DX and FX, so it’s a good investment.

 The lens is naturally designed for low-light conditions, which works well for photojournalism and landscape shooting.